How does Rest Less make money

 Japan has been in the top 15 countries in the Global Peace Index since it began in 2009.
 It has a very low crime rate, minimal internal conflict (with limited access to guns), and virtually no political unrest.

-According to the latest Safe Cities Index, Tokyo is the safest city in the world.
+According to the latest Safe Cities Index, Tokyo is the world’s safest city.

 Japanese culture is fascinating, with ancient traditions rubbing shoulders with the modern world.
 During a trip here, you can immerse yourself in tea ceremonies and steam baths, take the bullet train to visit Kyoto’s geisha district, and enjoy a Tokyo food tour.